 Let’s explore the reasons people break off a relationship, quite a job, or divorce.
 When we know a cause then we can find a solution.
 I was the kind of person that was upset about everything though I wanted peace.
 I was quick to get angry.
 Why?
-After many years of research and thinking deeply about causes, I figured out the solution.
-After trying the solution I can testify it works.
-I chose the picture above as an example of what is destroying relationships today and why,
+After many years of research and thinking deeply of possible causes, I figured out the solution.
+After trying the solution, I can testify it works.
+I chose the picture above as an example of what is destroying relationships today; offenses from political differences.

 Think back to a time you were upset about something.
 Why were you upset?
 What caused you to get upset?
 Does the picture of this post upset you?
 In this post I want to challenge you to think deeply about what causes arguments and strife.
 It is helpful to journal your thoughts concerning causes for strife in your relationships.